Mischievous707/ICRA2025-SUP/README.md

-2. The Effectiveness of Conway Information and Multimodal Information in Scene Graphs
+**2. The Effectiveness of Conway Information and Multimodal Information in Scene Graphs**

 **Object Nodes Retrieval Accuracy**
 |             |             | Room-Object |           |             | Conway-Object |           |